-- To fully understand the LAP, its protocols and guidelines. - To acquire a foundation of knowledge regarding the philosophy and concepts which form the basis for peer assistance. - To develop the capability for providing peer assistance to legal colleagues and their families. - To be familiar with the signs and symptoms of addiction and mental health problems. - To be familiar with a risk and harm assessment and reduction.
+- To fully understand the LAP, its protocols, and guidelines. - To acquire a foundation of knowledge regarding the philosophy and concepts which form the basis for peer assistance. - To develop the capability for providing peer assistance to legal colleagues and their families. - To be familiar with the signs and symptoms of addiction and mental health problems.